Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

-In her reaction to a turn of Player~$1$, we let Player~$2$ ``clean up'' the graph: By refining edge color classes, first she reestablishes Condition~C1 and after that Condition C2, i.e., the color-biregularity.
-We claim that this procedure costs only~$2$.
-Indeed, to satisfy Condition C1, Player~$2$ can simply perform one Weisfeiler-Leman iteration on her input and ignore various refinements that would be made in this iteration.
+In her reaction to a turn of Player~$1$, we let Player~$2$ ``clean up'' the graph: By refining edge color classes, first she reestablishes Condition~\ref{item:c1} and after that Condition~\ref{item:c2}, i.\,e., the color-biregularity.
+We claim that the costs of this procedure only amount to~$2$.
+Indeed, to satisfy Condition~\ref{item:c1}, Player~$2$ can simply perform one iteration of the Weisfeiler-Leman algorithm on her input and ignore various refinements that would be made in this iteration.
 More precisely, given~$G$ colored with~$\chi$ she can return the coloring that assigns~$(u,v)$ the color

 Thus, in the first move of her turn, she only refines (real) edge color classes whose heads (and tails, respectively) are not all of the same color.
-In the second move, she reestablishes color regularity, i.e., she refines vertex color classes according to their color degrees.
+In the second move, she reestablishes color regularity, i.\,e., she refines vertex color classes according to their color degrees.
 We call these two moves a \emph{clean-up step}.

-It is possible that the attempt to establish Condition~C2 causes Condition~C1 to be violated again.
-Indeed, if the move splits vertex color classes, Condition C1 might need to be reestablished afterwards due to the splitting, i.e., Player~$2$ might need to continue cleaning-up.
-In turn this might cause Condition~C2 to be violated, and so on.
-We call a shortest succession of clean-up steps that reestablishes both Condition C1 and Condition C2 simultaneously a \emph{complete clean-up step}.
-We denote by~$\ccu(G)$ the graph resulting from a complete clean-up step on~$G$.
+It is possible that the attempt to establish Condition~\ref{item:c2} causes Condition~\ref{item:c1} to be violated again.
+Indeed, if the move splits vertex color classes, Condition~\ref{item:c1} might need to be reestablished afterwards due to the splitting, i.\,e., Player~$2$ might need to continue cleaning-up.
+In turn this might cause Condition~\ref{item:c2} to be violated, and so on.
+We call a shortest succession of clean-up steps that reestablishes both Condition~\ref{item:c1} and Condition~\ref{item:c2} simultaneously a \emph{complete clean-up step}.
+We denote by~$\ccu(G)$ the colored graph resulting from a complete clean-up step on~$G$.

 The following observation allows Player~$2$ to always perform complete clean-up steps without causing critical extra costs.